 This flag is set when an unread result is overwritten in the Result (ADCn.RESULT) register.
+Writing a '0' to this bit has no effect.
 Writing a '1' to this bit will clear the Result Overwrite interrupt flag.

 Bit 2 - WCMP Window Comparator Interrupt Flag